Don Imus ranch in northern New Mexico up for sale

 - Buying a home as an unmarried couple?
 Take 3 steps

+According to the Keller Williams website, the ranch has views that include Rowe Mesa, the Santa Fe National Forest and the Sangre de Cristos, with 11 structures.
+There also are greenhouses, garages, barns and sheds.

-Imus and his wife founded the ranch in 1998.
+Imus and his wife, Deirdre, founded the ranch in 1998 in the Pecos River Valley as a nonprofit group to help children with cancer.
 It has hosted children for nine-day visits during summer months.

+The ranch, which stopped taking sick children in 2014, was the subject of an inquiry into its nonprofit status and personal use of the ranch by the Imuses, according to a 2005 Wall Street Journal story.

+There were tax investigations by the attorneys general in New York and New Mexico, but no action was taken, the New York Post reported in 2017.

-The shock jock was fired from his radio show in 2007 after using a racial slur to refer to the Rutgers women’s basketball team.
+The radio host was fired from his CBS show in 2007 after using a racial slur to refer to the Rutgers women’s basketball team.
+He later apologized in person to the team.

+The “Imus in the Morning” program aired its last show on the Fox Business Network in 2015.
+The show was nationally simulcast on radio on Cumulus Media Networks and until last month.

+Cumulus Media filed for bankruptcy last year and asked Imus, 77, to retire early.

 Information from: The Santa Fe New Mexican, http://www.santafenewmexican.com